c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 	    plaintext = bytes(plaintext).decode('utf-8')
 	    return base64.b64decode(plaintext).decode('utf-8')
 ```
-*Figure 1.
+*Figure 3.
 Redline Stealer String Decryption Routine in Python*

 ### User Message

-If the field `Arguments.Message` is not an empty or a `null` string, it is decrypted by calling `StringDecrypt.Read` (Figure 1) and subsequently presented to the user in a message box.
+If the field `Arguments.Message` is not an empty or a `null` string, it is decrypted by calling `StringDecrypt.Read` (Figure 3) and subsequently presented to the user in a message box.
 The execution of *Redline Stealer* is not halted during this process, as the message box is created using a new thread.
-This functionality in Redline Stealer allows operators to present messages to users, such as fake error messages and more.
+This functionality in *Redline Stealer* allows operators to present messages to users, such as fake error messages and more.

 ### C2 Communication